 Jesus was obedient to the word of His Father, not the culture of man.
 Jesus’ interaction with the Gentiles (Luke 7:1–10; Matthew 15:21–28), the Samaritan woman (John 4:4–26), and the “unclean” people He touched and healed (Mark 1:40–45) revealed that he did not abide by the cultural expectations of His time.

-Paul, in 1 Corinthians 14:34, clearly teaches that women should not serve in the capacity of ministers or elders because doing so would place them in a leadership over men.
+Paul, in 1 Corinthians 14:34, clearly taught that women should not serve in the capacity of ministers or elders because doing so would place them in a leadership over men.
 Ministers are the New Testament equivalent to the Old Testament priests.
 Ministers and elders lead out in communion, which is the New Testament equivalent of offering a sacrifice—a role that was performed only by men.